 You can use invisible reCAPTCHA on your WPForms contact forms.
-It’s very similar to the process above for using a reCAPTCHA checkbox.
+In fact, the process is very similar to adding a reCAPTCHA checkbox, as described above.

-Next, when you go to WPForms » Settings and click the ‘reCAPTCHA’ tab, you’ll need to select the ‘Invisible reCAPTCHA v2’ option:
+Once you’ve done that, head over to WPForms » Settings in your WordPress dashboard and click the ‘CAPTCHA’ tab.
+However, this time you’ll need to select ‘Invisible reCAPTCHA v2.’

 Note: in the screenshot, you’ll see the option for reCAPTCHA v3, but we’re specifically not covering that since it has a lot of false positives and can block real users.
 We use and recommend reCAPTCHA v2 Checkbox option that we showed in our step 2 of the article.

-Some website owners don’t want to use Google’s reCAPTCHA on their site du to privacy concerns, or they simply want something not branded.
+Some website owners don’t want to use Google’s reCAPTCHA on their site due to privacy concerns, or they simply want something not branded.

-To use this addon, you need to go to WPForms » Addons, find the Custom Captcha Addon, and click the ‘Install Addon’ button.
+To activate this addon, simply go to WPForms » Addons in your WordPress dashboard.
+Then, find the Custom Captcha Addon, and click its ‘Install Addon’ button.

-When you choose the Math option, WPForms will generate random math questions, so it’s less predictable.
+If you choose the ‘Math’ option, then WPForms will generate random math questions, so it’s much less predictable.

-Once you’re happy with your form, save it, then add it to your Contact page.
-You can do so by creating a ‘WPForms’ block, as shown in the reCAPTCHA checkbox method.
+When you’re happy with your form, don’t forget to save your changes.
+You can then add this contact form to your WordPress website by creating a ‘WPForms’ block, as shown in the reCAPTCHA checkbox method.

 5. Prevent Spam Bots From Seeing Your Form

-Perhaps you don’t want to use reCAPTCHA or a custom captcha field on your form.
+Don’t want to use reCAPTCHA or a custom CAPTCHA field on your form?

-Another way to prevent contact form spam is to stop bots from seeing your form.
-You could do this using password protection, or by only showing your form to registered users of your WordPress membership site.
+Another way to block contact form spam in WordPress is by stopping bots from seeing your form.
+You could do this by password protecting your contact form, or by only showing it to people who have registered with your WordPress membership site.

-These methods might be overkill for your regular contact form, but they could work well in other situations.
+These methods might be overkill for a standard contact form, but they could work well in other situations.

-For instance, if you run a monthly Q&A for your email newsletter subscribers, you could create a form for them to submit questions.
+For example, if you run a monthly Q&A for your email subscribers, then you might create a private form where they can send you questions.

 Password Protecting Your Form Using WordPress’ Visibility Options

-Once they’ve entered the password, they can use your form as normal.
+Once they’ve entered the password, the visitor can click on the ‘Submit’ button and use your contact form as normal.